pythonanywhere/help_pages/articles/InstallingNewModules.md

 ##Installing Python modules on PythonAnywhere

+Your account has many modules [already installed](https://www.pythonanywhere.com/batteries_included/).
 You can install new modules into PythonAnywhere by using a **Bash Console**

 ##1\.
 Using the --user flag